Code-Institute-Submissions/iron_butterfly/README.md

   late 60's or early 70's and maybe they might be a bit unsure how to get information from the website.
 This is where the website is designed to be as user friendly as possible - crisp and clean, easy to see navigational buttons, not cluttered but having the correct information which is easy to spot and access.
 Also the different elements of the site which will be accessed will not take the user from the main page, ie no new tabs will be open and therefore the user will not get lost or have to use the back button.
+I have tried breaking the website by using back and forward buttons but everything works fine.

   The design of the website utilizes HTML5 with bootstrap and additional CSS and fontawesome but the initial creation of the website was done using pen and paper to give a storyboard feel to the site.
 The usage of fontsawesome which was demonstrated in a previous tutorial was implemented as it gave the website a more professional feel.